NikhilMukraj/spiking-neural-networks/build_test/nb_macro/notes.md

 - [ ] function definition blocks
   - [ ] prefix every function with string to differentiate from structure calls in gpu code
 - [ ] spike train block
+  - [ ] **default impl for spike train that can be used in pyo3**
 - [x] eventually remove vars declaration without vars
 - [ ] ion channel use timestep also checks each expr for a dt too
 - [ ] comments/docs in/around blocks
-- [ ] option to customize chemical iterate and spike in nb macro, default to existing impl if no def found
+- [x] option to customize chemical iterate and spike in nb macro, default to existing impl if no def found
 - [ ] standardize whitespace in pest ast
 - [ ] check to make sure duplicate def blocks fail to compile, could use try build but only in test dependencies
 - [ ] original ligand gated channels should implement `Receptors` and `IonotropicReception` traits